fnclovers/Minimal-AlphaZero/README.md

 - **Self-Play and Training Framework:** Our framework supports self-play data generation, which is crucial for the learning process of the algorithm.
 It also includes a training pipeline that utilizes a shared replay buffer and employs a modular network architecture for efficient learning.

+## Requirements

+To run this implementation, you will need:
+- Python 3.6 or later
+- PyTorch (version specified in `requirements.txt`)
+- NumPy

+Please refer to `requirements.txt` for a complete list of dependencies.

+## Setup

+1. Clone this repository to your local machine.
+2. Install the required dependencies using pip:

+    ```bash
+    pip install -r requirements.txt
+    ```

+3. Choose a game configuration function (e.g., `make_chess_config`) to initialize the `MuZeroConfig` with parameters suitable for your chosen game.

 ## How to Run

 This implementation includes pre-configured setups for two popular games: 2048 and Connect 4.
 Follow these instructions to get started: